woojin-lee-ucla/Conformer_Sampling_Tools/README.md

 # Conformer_Sampling_Tools
 The manual analysis takes a long time by checking each result from numerous conformers.
-This code automates the process of quantitative analysis of conformers.
+The codes automate the process of quantitative analysis of conformers.

 The steps of this code is shown below:
 1 xyz files extracting.py - conformers.xyz -> conformer1.xyz, conformer2.xyz, conformer3.xyz, ... , conformer100.xyz